About Mark Arend

 Before becoming an attorney, Mark Arend had accrued an impressive professional portfolio as a distinguished Air Force pilot and a successful corporate entrepreneur.
 It was during his time as a high-tech business executive that this now-veteran attorney first entertained the idea of learning the law.

 While his original intent was to return to the business world following law school, Mark’s plans shifted along the way.
-Today, working as a senior attorney in McKinley Irvin’s Tacoma office, he conveys an air of competence, compassion, and refreshing common sense.
+Today, a partner in McKinley Irvin’s Tacoma office, he conveys an air of competence, compassion, and refreshing common sense.
 A divorcee himself, the happily remarried father of three knows firsthand how divorce can be “emotionally devastating and fraught with uncertainty.”

 "My approach to practicing family law is informed by several principles.
 The first is to be a good listener—not just on behalf of my clients but also my coworkers and the courts.
 For me, that’s the first commandment in the law: Talk less.
 Listen more."